OpenTermsArchive/contrib-versions/Grammarly/Terms of Service.md

-Terms of Service and License AgreementEffective as of May 25, 2018
+Terms of Service and License AgreementEffective as of January 22, 2019

 Together with its subsidiaries and other affiliates, Grammarly, Inc., a Delaware corporation (“Grammarly”), makes available the “Site” (websites including, without limitation, www.grammarly.com and all sub-domains), “Software” (software and mobile applications), and “Services” (including, without limitation, writing feedback suggestions and/or corrections, plagiarism detection, and human proofreading services) to help people communicate more effectively.
 Access to and use of Grammarly’s existing Site, Software and Services, as well as any future Sites, Software or Services provided by Grammarly are governed by this Terms of Service and License Agreement (this “Agreement”).